Owoscaw/uni_notes/discrete maths/term 2/Eulerian Graphs.md

 > For every edge $e=uv\in E$ where $u,v\in V_1$, then $e\in E_1$.
 > For any $u\in V_1$ and $w\in V\setminus V_1$ then there is no path in $G$ from $u$ to $w$

+# Euler's Theorem:

+An Euler circuit in a graph $G$ is a circuit in $G$ which uses each edge in $G$ exactly once.
+A graph that contains an Eul